 A student may invite an advisor into the hearing if they wish.
 The advisor must be a member of the University community (typically a faculty, staff, or student).
 They can accompany your son or daughter during the hearing but may not verbally participate in the proceedings.
 Every student also has the right and is encouraged to sit down with a University hearing officer to discuss in advance the process and important considerations.

-What if my son or daughter is not satisfied with the outcome of the case?
+What if my student is not satisfied with the outcome of the case?

 Conduct appeals are only allowed from decisions made by the Critical Issues Board or when the sanction includes expulsion, suspension or removal from housing.
 Request for appeal must be submitted by the student in writing to Dean of Students within five (5) business days of the date of the letter notifying the accused student of the findings and imposed sanctions of the Critical Issues Board.
 Failure to appeal within the allotted time will render the original finding and imposed sanctions final and conclusive.